Diagnosis and testing

 Additional treatments for chronic pancreatitis

-Chronic pancreatitis may require additional treatments, including:
+Chronic pancreatitis may need additional treatments, including:

 • Pain management.
 Chronic pancreatitis often causes severe, long-term pain.
-In addition to prescribing medicine, your healthcare professional will look for causes or complications of chronic pancreatitis that cause pain.
+In addition to prescribing medicine, your healthcare professional looks for causes or complications of chronic pancreatitis that cause pain.
 Treatments may include procedures to improve drainage from the pancreas or injections to block nerve signals from the pancreas to the brain.
 You may be referred to a pain specialist.

 Get the latest health information from Mayo Clinic delivered to your inbox.